lkesteloot/unsong/unsong.md

 Somewhere, far below, he thought he could hear Thamiel’s laughter.

 Okay.
 This was worse than he thought.
 He began mentally pushing back his ziggurat timetable.
 Not that he couldn’t make it work.
 He could definitely make it work.
 The timetable just needed to be amended.
-Some way to break through the communication barrier, some way to deal with the king and all of these recalcitrant humans, some way to deal with [i]Thamiel[/i], some way…
+Some way to break through the communication barrier, some way to deal with the king and all of these recalcitrant humans, some way to deal with [i]Thamiel[/i], some way...

 He pushed the slave aside and headed back in the direction of his brewery.
 He could [i]definitely[/i] use some beer right now.